pankajagrawal16/py_cdk/README.md

 ## Useful commands

+before deploying and when there are new dependencies

+``
+pip install -r lambdas/requirements.txt --target ./asset/package/python
+``

  * `cdk ls`          list all stacks in the app
  * `cdk synth`       emits the synthesized CloudFormation template
  * `cdk deploy`      deploy this stack to your default AWS account/region